sivy/monkinetic-2020-content/posts/2016-12-13-emarcotte.md

----
-title: ethanmarcotte.com
 date: 2016-12-13 13:00
 excerpt: When the world's on fire, redesign your blog
+title: ethanmarcotte.com
 ---
 [Ethan Marcotte][em] has a new website:

-> When the world’s on fire, and the fascists are at your door, stop waffling and just redesign your blog.
+&gt; When the world’s on fire, and the fascists are at your door, stop waffling and just redesign your blog.

 Good advice, and the site is lovely.